A Tutorial on 5G Positioning: Lessons Learned and Open Issues

+In Section~\ref{sec:numerical_results}, we conducted extensive simulation experiments to explore the capability of the 5G technology in providing accurate positioning services.
+The objective was to provide quantitative results on the achievable performance for varying 5G numerology, type of measurements (DL-TDOA, multi-RTT, UL-AOA, or DL-AOD), BS antenna configuration, and BS visibility.
 The findings confirm that augmenting the bandwidth and the antenna array aperture enhances the positioning accuracy, as expected.
 Additionally, the quantity of \acp{BS} in visibility is shown to play a pivotal role in achieving high positioning accuracy.
-Overall, the fusion of multiple and heterogeneous 5G measurements and the strategic application of tracking filters represent a viable strategy for overcoming the issue of poor \ac{BS} visibility.
+Overall, the fusion of multiple and heterogeneous 5G measurements and the strategic application of tracking filters represent a viable strategy for overcoming the \ac{BS} visibility issue.

 The numerical results suggest that in dynamic outdoor scenarios, a mobile device is not yet capable of using 5G \ac{DL}-\ac{TDOA} to localize itself with a sub-meter accuracy and meet the requirements of the precise positioning services in Table~\ref{tab:UC5GAA}.
-For enhancing the positioning performance, it is recommended to use more sophisticated algorithms (e.g., tracking filters), integrate multiple types of measurements, increase the number of \acp{BS} in visibility, or even combine 5G with additional localization technologies (e.g., \ac{GNSS} or inertial units).
-On the other hand, in indoor scenarios, 5G \ac{mmWave} positioning was shown to successfully achieve the cm-level accuracy, meeting the stringent requirements of the industrial use cases outlined in Table~\ref{tab:UC5GACIA}.
+For enhancing the positioning performance, it is recommended to use more sophisticated algorithms (e.g., tracking filters \textcolor{black}{and \ac{NLOS} detection techniques}), integrate multiple types of measurements, increase the number of \acp{BS} in visibility, or even combine 5G with additional localization technologies (e.g., \ac{GNSS} or inertial units).
+On the other hand, in indoor scenarios, 5G \ac{mmWave} positioning is shown to successfully achieve the cm-level accuracy, meeting the stringent requirements of the industrial use cases outlined in Table~\ref{tab:UC5GACIA}.